-- Consistent with §280.20 of the federal rule, specified that previously deferred UST systems installed after effective date of rule must be interstitially monitored. - Added electronic line leak detection as a monthly method for pressurized piping.
+- Consistent with §280.20 of the federal rule, specified that previously deferred UST systems installed after effective date of rule must be interstitially monitored. - Added automatic electronic line leak detection as a monthly method for pressurized piping.
 The method is currently allowed as an "other method" of release detection.
-Ecology's database shows that eight UST systems are using this method as their primary method. - For interstitial monitoring method, eliminated requirements for UST systems that are secondarily contained using secondary barriers or internally-fitted liners.
-See previous note under release detection methods for tanks. - Consistent with §280.252(d)(2) of the federal rule, incorporated additional release detection methods for certain previously deferred UST systems installed before effective date of the rule (those systems not requiring secondary containment).
+Ecology's database shows that eight UST systems are using this method as their primary method. - Consistent with §280.252(d)(2) of the federal rule, incorporated additional release detection methods for certain previously deferred UST systems installed before effective date of the rule (those systems not requiring secondary containment).